WorldOfEther/crystal-bug-bounty/WorldOfEther-Crystal-Basics.md

 # Additional Information

-The `WoeCrystalInventory` & `WoeDatabse` contracts are not deployed on rinkeby for this beta testing.
+The `WoeCrystalInventory` & `WoeDatabase` contracts are not deployed on rinkeby for this beta testing.
 This means that the redeemCrystal() function should not be able to be triggered on rinkeby.

 However, there is a `TestableWoeDatabase.sol` used to mimic its functionality for truffle testing.
 Additionally, there is a `TestableRandom.sol` contract used to mimic predictable test scenarios for truffle testing.